 Parents, we have an awesome opportunity to help our teenager(s) navigate the ethics of education.

-They need to be kind, be fair, be true to themselves, remain above reproach, and be prepared to support all claims made on their essays, tests, extracurriculars, and college applications.
+Our teenagers need to be kind, be fair, be true to themselves, remain above reproach, and be prepared to support all claims made on their essays, tests, extracurriculars, and college applications.

 What are we doing to help them develop character that lasts?